-From 1971 to 1977 the date for Veterans Day was actually changed to the fourth Monday of October.
-This was in accordance with the Uniform Monday Holiday Act.
+From 1971 to 1977 the date for Veterans Day was changed to the fourth Monday of October.
+This was by the Uniform Monday Holiday Act.

-This was an act that made all holidays to be celebrated on a Monday.
+This was an act that made all holidays be celebrated on a Monday.

 However, if November 11th does fall on a Saturday or Sunday then Veterans Day is formally observed on either the adjacent Friday or Monday.

 Because Veterans Day is a federal holiday then most workers and students will have the day off.
 And if Veterans Day falls on either a Saturday or Sunday then the preceding Friday or following Monday is observed.

 Some schools do remain open, and so there are appropriate activities held on this day.